Heavy Duty Towing – What’s There To Know

 Winches

 Chains, synthetic ropes, or cables wound around a drum are used in winches.
-A winch may fully raise a vehicle onto such a flatbed tow truck or lift it off the road with firm pressure to maintain its stability while being transported.
+A winch may fully raise a vehicle onto such a flatbed tow truck or lift it off the road with firm pressure to maintain its stability while transported.

 Rim Lifts